AdyGCode/yt-clone/ReadMe.md

 ![](docs/images/channels-index-1.png)

+### Actually Displaying the Channels

+Next we will update the view so that it lists the channels.

-Next we will list the channels by editing this view, concentrating on the part after the `All Channels`:
+We will edit the section after the `All Channels` and the `</div>`:

 ```php
 <div class="container mx-auto grid lg:grid-cols-3 xl:grid-cols-4 p-4 gap-4">